-The Draft Tunbridge Wells Borough Local Plan 2019
+The Draft Tunbridge Wells Borough Local Plan (2020 - 2038)

 9.8 The new TWBC Local Plan looks forward to 2038 and seeks to apply the latest national planning policy to the Borough, including provision of a higher level of future housing development, as required by Government.
 A draft plan was published in August 2019 and was followed by a period of public consultation from 20 September to 15 November 2019.
 The Pre-Submission Local Plan was published in January 2021, followed by a ten week public consultation period ending on 4th June 2021.
+The Submission Local Plan was submitted to the Secretary of State for independent Examination on 1st November 2021.
+Following Examination of the Local Plan it is expected that the Plan will be adopted by TWBC in January 2023.

-9.9 The new plan will attract increasing weight in planning decisions as it proceeds towards examination by an independent inspector and formal adoption.
+9.9 The new plan will attract increasing weight in planning decisions as it proceeds through examination by an independent inspector and formal adoption.
 In the event that the Brenchley and Matfield Neighbourhood Plan is approved before the Local Plan, its policies will come into effect until the Local Plan is approved.